 To become a registered carer an individual needs to submit a Registered Carer application with us.
 The application can be backdated up to 12 months if the carer meets the requirements.
 Read more about becoming a registered carer.

 Other government services

 There are a range of government organisations that provide information on child care.

-The Australian Children’s Education and Care Quality Authority website which provides information for child care educators and providers and includes links to regulatory authorities in your state and territory.
+The Australian Children’s Education and Care Quality Authority provides information for child care educators and providers and includes links to regulatory authorities in your state or territory.